TomaszSulkowski94/PV_App/src/main/resources/README.md

 >User case 2:
 >
 > You are a sales advisor.
-Your customer-specified requirements for PV installation during the business meeting
+One of yours customer specified requirements for PV installation during the business meeting
 > you need to prepare for him an offer.
 You are opening the design page http://localhost:8080/instalation/design
 > after specifying components and setting roof parameters.
 You can show your customer an offer.
 > At the next meeting customer is interested in your offer, but he wants a 10% discount.
 During negotiation